Philzen/WebSQL-Polyfill/README.md

     <script src="{target_folder}/websql-polyfill.js" type="text/javascript" ></script>

-WebSQL-Polyfill loads the dependency script into the DOM on-demand given that:
+WebSQL-Polyfill lazy-loads the dependency script into the DOM on-demand given that:

 a. window.openDatabase is not defined
-b. you have actually called window.openDatabase
+b. you are actually calling window.openDatabase at least once

 Otherwise, nothing will be loaded, executed and polyfilled, as there is no need for it in those cases.